 Assuming that the APNs/FCM credentials are correctly configured on the Futurae backend, as well as each device's push token gets correctly registered, then user device configuration, intermittent network connectivity issues, as well as intermittent delays in APNs/FCM delivering the push notification are the most common reasons for not prompt delivery.

-Moreover, device-specific configuration (such as, push notification permissions for the particular app, do not disturb mode, as well as a particularly restrictive corporate network or VPN) or even application (such as, push notification blockers) may prevent push notifications from being delivered.
+Moreover, device-specific configuration (such as push notification permissions for the particular app, do not disturb mode, as well as a particularly restrictive corporate network or VPN) or even application (such as, push notification blockers) may prevent push notifications from being displayed to the user.

 It is important to note that all of the causes mentioned in this section are completely out of Futurae's control.
 Once the Futurae backend connects successfully to APNs/FCM and uses a valid push token to deliver the PN payload to APNs/FCM, Futurae cannot subsequently control any of the above mentioned factors that might result in a delayed or no delivery of the push notification to the user's app.